2013 Notable Books

-This Ecstasy They Call Damnation: Poems by Israel Wasserstein
+This Ecstasy They Call Damnation: Poems by Izzy Wasserstein

-In this wide-ranging collection, Israel Wasserstein tells and retells the stories of myths, legends, the Bible, and his own personal journey down Highway 54.
+In this wide-ranging collection, Izzy Wasserstein tells and retells the stories of myths, legends, the Bible, and her own personal journey down Highway 54.
 Both the physiological and psychological effects of the prairie are in evidence here.
 This book of poetry asks for reading after reading to uncover what is there.

 Arnold Bauer grew up on his family's farm in Clay County.
 This coming-of-age memoir set in the 1930s and '50s, blends local history with personal reflection to paint a realistic picture of farm life from a now-lost world.
 He shares the trials of the Depression and drought, experiences the coming of electricity, and finds wonder in the commonplace of going to town on a Saturday night for a walnut ice cream cone.

 To the Stars Through Difficulties: A Kansas Renga in 150 Voices edited by Caryn Mirriam-Goldberg

 A "renga" is a collaborative poem based on the Japanese haiku form.
 In this book of poetry, each poet begins with the seed of an idea from the poem before, writes, and leads the way for the next poet, resulting in a poetic conversation.
 The words of each poet, gathered from the center and edges of Kansas, show us not just the parts, but an expansive skyscape of language.